victoriamengar/victoriamengar/README.md

-- 👋 Hi, I’m @victoriamengar
+- 👋 Hi, I’m @victoriamengar, a Senior Health Data Scientist & R Engineer.
+Specialized in Multi-omics and AI Strategy
-- 👀 I’m interested in machine learning, oncology and bioinformatics
+- 👀 I’m interested in Machine Learning, project management, oncology and bioinformatics
 - 📫 How to reach me: victoriamengar97@gmail.com